Felerius/cpp-amalgamate/README.md

 output file.
 It tracks which headers have been included and skips any further references to them.
 Which includes are inlined and which are left as is can be precisely controlled.

+It originated as an automated way to inline pre-written snippets when submitting to competitive programming sites such as [Codeforces](https://codeforces.com/) or [AtCoder](https://atcoder.jp).
+Since then, it has been generalized and might be useful in other contexts as well.

 ## Features & limitations

 When provided with one or more source files and accompanying search directories for includes, cpp-amalgamate will concatenate the source files and recursively inline all include statements it can resolve using the given search directories (or from the current directory, for `#include "..."`).
-While by default all resolvable includes are inlined, this can be controlled using the `--filter*` family of options.
+While, by default, all resolvable includes are inlined, this can be controlled using the `--filter*` family of options.
 It can also insert corresponding `#line num "file"` directives which allows compilers or debuggers to resolve lines in the combined file back to their origin.